 • The state death tax credit has been repealed for estates of decedents dying after December 31, 2004.
-Beginning in 2005, the credit will be replaced with a state death tax deduction against the value of the gross federal estate.
-See Line 3b-State Death Tax Deduction on page 3 for details.
+Beginning in 2005, the credit has been replaced with a state death tax deduction against the value of the gross federal estate.
+See Line 3b.
+State Death Tax Deduction on page 5 for details.

 • Various dollar amounts and limitations relevant to Form 706 are indexed for inflation.
-For decedents dying in 2005, the following amounts have increased:
+For decedents dying in 2006, the following amounts have increased: